 Zinc is essential for DNA repair.
 Even mild zinc deficiency causes DNA strands to break (1), which increases the risk for cancer and other health problems.
-According to professor Emily Ho at Oregon State University, DNA damage occurs even when the zinc deficiency is too mild to be picked up by a blood test.
+According to Professor Emily Ho at Oregon State University, DNA damage occurs even when the zinc deficiency is too mild to be picked up by a blood test.
 In her research, zinc supplements reversed the damage.

-Zinc has a profound influence on our genes and the enzymes that they make.
+Zinc has a profound influence on our genes and the enzymes they make.
 That is why zinc deficiency affects so many things from skin to brain to hormones.

 Zinc comes mainly from red meat and is difficult to absorb.
 Could you be zinc deficient?

 Zinc is one of the most powerful natural treatments available to us.
 Studies show that zinc treats acne as well as antibiotics (2).
 Zinc improves depression (3) and reduces inflammation in the body.
 Zinc is also an effective treatment for hair loss, eczema, gastric ulcer, high cholesterol, and infertility.
 How can zinc do so much?